5.3 Preparing the Collections

 There are several tools that can help you create your own workflow for integrating copyright considerations into your digitization projects.
 Here are some important considerations:

 - Determining the copyright status of objects should be considered at the beginning of any digitization project, at the planning stage.
-Many projects leave copyright decisions to the end, just to find out that some of the items that have been digitized cannot be made available.
+Many projects leave copyright decisions to the end, just to find out that some of the items that have been digitized cannot be made available due to copyright restrictions.
 This might be particularly problematic if making works openly available is a funding requirement, as many funders currently require.

 - Document and record any decision you make related to the copyright status of items in your collection.
 This is good practice for several reasons.
 It helps inform future decisions regarding a collection inside your own institution, and makes your decision transparent to others.
 It can help you potentially avoid duplication of work.
 Having a tool like a DAMS (Digital Asset Management System) is helpful to record these decisions, but even a spreadsheet can also serve as the place where you register them.

 - Everyone working with collections should have at least basic knowledge of what copyright is and how it works or be able to reach out to someone who does.
-Ideally, every level of the staff involved with works should understand what copyright is and how it functions.
-This does not mean that they have to know every aspect of copyright law, but at least they should be able to grasp its basic concepts and practical implications.
+Ideally, every level of the staff involved with digitizing and sharing materials online should understand what copyright is and how it functions — not every aspect of copyright law, but basic concepts and practical implications.

 - All your copyright decisions are territorial.
 This means that even when you are making decisions to make the works available online (and therefore to be displayed globally), you should follow your understanding of applicable law (typically the law of the jurisdiction where the works are being digitized and uploaded).
 It is up to users of other countries to determine whether and how they can make use of those works based on the law that applies to their reuse.